klayu/hb_dialpine/content/english/about/_index.md

 For years, my life revolved around managing the household, caring for my family, and creating a warm and welcoming home.

-However, a burning passion for entrepreneurship and a desire to pursue my dreams have now led me to step into the exciting and challenging realm of helping and educating immigrants navigate the complex world of Immigration to USA.
+However, a burning passion for entrepreneurship and a desire to help others have led me to exciting realm or bringing affordable IT solutions for small businesses.